Metal-Eagle/Top2000_Fam_List_FrondEnd/README.md

 TODO:

-- [x] use secret for updating
 - [ ] Add year for users
 - [ ] Add new user
-- [x] check if spotify token is valit
 - [ ] Make songs clickable for more info

 ## Docker command